Ior Bock

-Ior Bock (/sv/; originally Bror Holger Svedlin; 17 January 1942 – 23 October 2010) was a Swedish-speaking Finnish tour guide, actor, mythologist and eccentric.
+Ior Bock (/sv/; originally Bror Holger Svedlin; 17 January 1942 – 23 October 2010) was a Swedish-speaking Finnish tour guide, actor, and mythologist.
 Bock was a colourful media personality and became a very popular tour guide at the island fortress of Suomenlinna, where he worked from 1973 to 1998.

-In 1984, Bock raised public interest and discussion when he claimed that his family line (Boxström) had been keepers of an ancient folklore tradition that provides insight into the pagan culture of Finland, including hitherto unknown autofellatio exercises connected to old fertility rites.
-These stories are often known as the Bock saga.
-His eccentric philosophical and mythological theories gained an outstandingly large international following.
+In 1984, Bock raised public interest and discussion when he asserted his family line (Boxström) were keepers of an ancient folklore tradition that provides insight into the pagan culture of Finland, including old fertility rites.
+These origin stories are known as the Bock saga.
+His philosophical and mythological theories gained a large international following.

 Biography

 Birth

 According to Bock's autobiographical The Bock Saga, he was born as the result of an incestuous relationship between sea-captain Knut Victor Boxström (1860–1942), who would have been 81 years old at the time, and his daughter Rhea, 42.
 Knut's only son had been killed in the Finnish Civil War in 1918, and this was a desperate measure to continue the male line and bring the extensive family-saga about heathen times to the public eye.
 Knut Victor Boxström died shortly after Ior's baptism, one month after his birth.
 Consequently, he was adopted by Rhea's husband, Bror Gustaf Bertil Svedlin.

 In 2004, the freelance journalist Magnus Londen published an article where he claimed that Ior Bock was actually an adopted son of Rhea Boxström-Svedlin and Bror Svedlin.
 According to Londen, official adoption documents in the National Archive in Helsinki prove that Ior's biological mother was a 23-year-old gardening instructor in Porvoo.
 His father was said to be a Spanish sailor.
 After Bock's death, a family friend from Sipoo, quoting her mother, supported the adoption claims.
 In 2003, Bock had answered Londen's queries by explaining that the adoption-theme was a necessary precaution from his mother to hide the incestuous act that led to his birth.